sparkled/sparkled/README.md

 See also the list of [contributors](https://github.com/sparkled/sparkled/contributors) who participated in this project.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 * [FastLED](http://fastled.io) for building and maintaining an incredible LED strip library, without which this project would never have been conceived.
-* [The FastLED community](https://plus.google.com/communities/109127054924227823508) for being a great source of help and inspiration.
+* [The FastLED community](https://reddit.com/r/fastled) for being a great source of help and inspiration.